 UW's Career and Internship Center offers multiple services, including virtual advising, blog posts that highlight career trends, and links to experiences perfect for students considering a gap year after graduation.
 Other 24/7 resources include virtual workshops and informational videos.

 Even after students enroll at UW, they still must meet the psychology program's admission requirements, including an overall minimum 3.2 undergraduate GPA and prerequisite coursework in introductory mathematics and psychology.
 In-state learners save a significant amount on tuition at UW.
 The university awards merit-based scholarships to both freshman and transfer learners.
+At this public university, it takes students about four years to finish their undergrad degrees.
+As a Washington resident, you’ll have to pay about $11,649 in tuition fees per year as opposed to the $39,018 per year that non-residents are charged.

 An excellent choice for New York City residents, Hunter's bachelor's program in psychology offers seven concentrations, including in animal behavior and clinical psychology.
 No matter the concentration, students receive in-depth instruction in statistical methods, laboratory science, and experimental psychology.
 Additionally, electives allow degree-seekers to earn an honors diploma or complete an internship.